From screen ...

 Halo 4 was the first game developed by 343 Industries, a studio newly founded to continue the Halo-franchise.
 It continuous Master Chief's story four years after the conclusion of Halo 3 and sees him fighting new foes with the aid of the UNSC capital ship Infinity.

 Vehicular combat has always been a core pillar of the Halo gameplay experience and Halo 4 is no exception.
-The UNSC has spent the four years of peace developing new hardware and the Mantis is one of the most striking new innovations the Infinity has on board.
+The UNSC has spent the four years since the end of Halo 3's story developing new hardware and the Mantis is one of the most striking new innovations the Infinity has on board.
 A bipedal exoskeleton, the Mantis is a single-seater weapons platform that offers players new options to approach combat when they first take control of it in Halo 4's fifth mission.

 ... to bricks

 Taking inspiration from older Halo vehicles, the Mantis strikes a fitting balance between realism and an old-school look.
 The number of visible mechanical parts is minimal and the surfaces are smooth and clearly defined like those of the Warthog from the original Halo.
 It is that aesthetic that makes the Mantis a fitting addition to the vehicle roster and a truly unique mech design.